ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 local localPlayer = Game.GetLocalPlayer()
 ```

-We need a reference to the current local player.
-We can use the `GetLocalPlayer` function to retrieve the local player and store it in a variable for later use.
+You need a reference to the current local player.
+You can use the `GetLocalPlayer` function to retrieve the local player and store it in a variable for later use.
 Add this after the variable `timer` at the top of the script.

 ```lua linenums="1" hl_lines="5"
 local function RaceFinished(finalTime)